bilgino/angularforddd/README.md

 # Angular core patterns

-Angular's core patterns such as modules, services, entities, factories affords us to comply with domain-focused principles.
+Angular's core patterns such as modules, services, factories etc. affords us to comply with domain-driven principles.

 ## Modules